apcountryman/picolibrary-arm-cortex-m0plus/docs/interrupt.md

 ## Implementation Interrupt Count
 The `::picolibrary::Arm::Cortex::M0PLUS::Interrupt::IMPLEMENTATION_INTERRUPTS` constant
-stores the number of interrupts defined by a specific Arm Cortex-M0+ microcontroller implementation.
+stores the number of interrupts defined by the Arm Cortex-M0+ microcontroller implementation.